• Home /

 How to pronounce it: “NAHR”

-The National Association of REALTORS® is a trade organization for U.S. real estate professionals.
-NAR provides resources and educational opportunities for its members and promotes their interests.
-NAR also sets ethical standards for buying and selling real estate and advocates for home ownership with Congress and other political bodies.
+The National Association of REALTORS® is a trade group representing U.S. real estate professionals, offering resources and educational opportunities while advocating for ethical real estate practices.

 COE: Certificate of Eligibility